mssfoobar/docs/docs/40_modules/92_iams/04_multitenancy_support/02_single_realm_for_all_tenant.md

 To support this setup, IAMS extended Keycloak to add Tenant concept to the realm, allowing each realm to have its own unique roles, groups, and access control settings.

-::: note
+:::note
 If you are don’t intent to support multitenancy within the same Realm, you will still need to create at least a Tenant to make use of IAMS authorization mechanism.
 :::